 Perhaps we’ve subconsciously turned Science into a religion (Scientism); a club whose team we cheer for despite its faults, sense-based limitations and utility-guided motivations.

 Mystical enquiry/meditation doesn’t depend on our five senses, although it may start there.
 Popular meditative practice focuses on an object, a sound, a mantra; but that’s a starting point.
-That simple (but challenging) practice is to train you to sit still and focus.
+That simple (but challenging) practise is to train you to sit still and focus.
 You’ll need the ability to sit undistracted for long periods to go past the mind-noise and enter a deeper state of awareness.
 Meditation’s ultimate aim is to detach from the senses so entirely that an underlying reality is perceived beyond the sense of self.
 Its perception is not a sensory one; instead, it’s an existential awareness of non-physical universal Consciousness.

 Don’t believe that’s possible?

 What do you think happens to you every night when you dream?

 Your senses are silenced, and you experience an existence just as real as this one, don’t you?

 “Spiritual” teachers throughout human history from unrelated geography and cultures have always exalted a parallel (spiritual) existence beyond our physical plane and perception.
 Whether they’re indigenous to South America, Africa, Asia, Europe or Australia, one thing is certain; every spiritual doctrine affirms an alternate, parallel and non-physical, non-sensory, non-temporal reality.

 Each culture uses different methods of discovery, some through mind-altering plants, others through advanced meditation, chanting, trance or physical movement.
 All methods aim to bypass the physical senses so as to perceive what’s underneath the noise.
 Their descriptions differ depending on culture, language and process, but the result is the same: an all-pervading Consciousness capable of any reality imaginable.